aptech/docs/docs/CR-strlen.rst

     :param x: data
     :type x: string or NxK matrix of character data, or NxK string array.

-    :return y: containing the exact length of the string *x*, or NxK matrix or string array containing the lengths of the elements in *x*.
+    :return y: contains the exact length of the string *x*, or NxK matrix or string array containing the lengths of the elements in *x*.

     :rtype y: scalar